odkr/lpassh-add/README.md

 **lpassh-add** aims to be more portable than is reasonable.
 It should "just work".
+You need OpenSSh and the LastPass command line client, of course.

 If your operating system is POSIX-compliant enough (macOS, Linux, and the \*BSDs all should be), you have [curl](https://curl.haxx.se/) or